aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

  - setHorizontalResolution() and VerticalResolution()set horizontal and vertical resolutions for output images.
  - setPageSetup() specifies the page size and margins for the output document.

 **One more Java example**.
 Here we create HTML document from scratch - prepare HTML code and save it to a file.
-Then we apply PdfSaveOptions to HTML to PDF conversion.
+Then we apply PdfSaveOptions to convert HTML to PDF:

 {{< highlight java >}}
     String documentPath = Path.combine(getOutputDir(), "save-options.html");